dkirkby/E4S/projects/Chatter.md

 ```
     transmit([1,0,1,0])
 ```
+Notice that we require the bus to be idle for `MSG_BITS+1` bit durations before each message, which effectively imposes at least 50% deadtime on this protocol.
+What might go wrong without this long idle-time requirement?
+Modern protocols avoid this using techniques such as [bit stuffing](https://en.wikipedia.org/wiki/Bit_stuffing).

 We use the on-board red LED (connected to D13) to monitor the transmitter.
 Note its activity when this program is running.
 Make sure you understand why the code produces the sequence of flashes you observe before proceeding to the next step of this project.